What is the meaning of "Lo Sochlu Al ha'Dam"?

-Rashi #1 and Targum Yonasan: It is a prohibition against eating the meat of Kodshim before the blood has been sprinkled.
+Rashi #1 (from Sanhedrin 63a) 1 and Targum Yonasan: It is a prohibition against eating the meat of Kodshim before the blood has been sprinkled.

-Rashi #2: To eat from the flesh of an animal whilst it is still alive.
+Rashi #2 from Sanhedrin 63a): Do not eat from the flesh of an animal whilst it is still alive.

 See Peirush Yonasan and Na'ar Yonasan.

-Ramban: in keeping with the other La'avin in the Pasuk.
-And it entailed gathering blood into a pit, thereby attracting the demons, whom they would then question about the future - and that was the sin of King Shau'l's army, who were terrified of the P'lishrim, whom they were currently fighting.
-Rashbam: it entailed eating by the grave and performing witchcraft to prevent the deceased from taking revenge, or some other kind of witchcraft.
+Ramban, Moshav Zekenim: This is like the other Lavin in the Pasuk.
+And it entailed gathering blood into a pit, thereby attracting the demons, whom they would then question about the future - and that was the sin of King Sha'ul's army (Shmuel 1, 14:32,33)., who were terrified of the P'lishtim, whom they were currently fighting.
+Rashbam - it entailed eating by the grave and performing witchcraft to prevent the deceased from taking revenge, or some other kind of witchcraft.

 Seforno: which the Torah forbids because it means departing from the Ru'ach Taharah that surrounds Yisrael to a Ru'ach Tum'ah.

-Rashi: The former is a La'av against superstition - If one comes across a weasel or a bird; 'The bread fell from his mouth!'
+Rashi: It is superstition - If one comes across a weasel or a bird; 'The bread fell from his mouth!'
 'A deer crossed his path!'
 1